ewclide/dewjs/docs/functions.md

 ### publish
 ( **class** : *Class*, **methods** : *Array*, **fields** : *Array* ) => *Class*

-Returns new class wich haves public specified fields and methods and encapsulates all other.
+Allows to publish specified fields and methods and encapsulate others.
+Returns new class.

+- *class* - a class.
+- *methods* - a methods list, wich you want to publish.
+- *fields* - a fields list, wich you want to publish.

 ```js
 class Test {